Deviation inequalities and CLT for random walks on acylindrically hyperbolic groups: Introduction

 Many results apply to other functionals than the distance to the initial point of the walk.
 We introduce the definition of ``defective adapted cocycles'', see Definition \ref{df:dac} and state a C.L.T. in this context, Theorem \ref{theo:clt} .
 It includes the case of quasimorphisms, first obtained in \cite{CLT_quasimorphisms}.

 Our theorems extend previously known results in two directions.
 On the one hand we deal with driving measures $\mu$ with an infinite support where most authors assume finite support or super-exponential moments.
 Most results are therefore new even for hyperbolic groups.
-On the other hand, we cover the case of acylindrically hyperbolic groups, which is vastly broader than that of hyperbolic groups, and general acylindrically hyperbolic groups do not even come with a compact boundary.
+On the other hand, we cover the case of acylindrically hyperbolic groups, which is vastly broader than that of hyperbolic groups.
 Such extensions require a new approach and motivated us to develop the theory of deviation inequalities.

+Deviation inequalities are also instrumental for other purposes than the C.L.T.
+As a first step in our proof of the C.L.T. we establish linear bounds on the variance.
+We also provide estimates of higher moments.
+We also use deviation inequalities to study fluctuations of the rate of escape and entropy in terms of the driving measure $\mu$.
+We prove they are Lipschitz continuous and differentiable and we identify the derivative.
+All statements are given in the Conclusions at the end of the paper (Section \ref{sec:statements}).